JasonThon/lightflus-doc/docs/community.md

 Welcome to join
 our [Slack](https://join.slack.com/share/enQtNDE5MjkxODQ3NjgyMS1jMDRiODU2M2MxOWUwZDYyN2Q3NmFlNWRiYTM5NWJkNDNhM2UyYmU1ZWIwNWIzZmFjM2Y4NDhiZWJlNGU0YTdm)!
 .
-We provide standard customer support (like QA), bugs & new released version tracing in this workspace.
+We provide standard customer support (like QA, new features), bugs & new released version tracing in this workspace.

 ### Workspace for On-Premise